Mikehope254/Cyfrin-Updraft-Course/Solidity Smart Contract Development/3. Fund Me/FundMe.md

 _Chainlink Data Feeds_ will help integrate currency conversion inside of our `FundMe` contract.
 Chainlink's decentralized Oracle network not only addresses the 'Oracle problem', but provides a suite of additional features for enhancing every dApp capabilities.

-### 🧑‍💻 Test yourself

-1. 📕 Describe 4 Chainlink products and what problem each one solves.

 ***